Licensed Practical Nurse to Bachelors of Science in Nursing Program (LPN to BSN)

 1 credit hour

-Students will explore principles and practice of medication therapy, drug classification and patient-related variables for the maternal/child patient.
+Students will apply principles and practice of medication therapy, drug classification and patient-related variables for the maternal/child patient.
 Emphasis is on drug classifications, pharmacological action, dosage, side effects, nursing implications, and indications of medication prescribed for maternal/child patients.
-Nursing assessment and evaluation of patient responses to medications in relation to health, age, lifestyle, gender, ethnicity, and other cultural factors is explored.
-Prerequisites: All Nursing 100 level courses, PSY 101, Co-requisite: NUR 203/204, Prerequisites/Co-requisite: BIO 230/231
+Nursing assessment and evaluation of patient responses to medications in relation to health, age, lifestyle, gender, ethnicity, and other cultural factors are explored.
+Prerequisite or Corequisite BIO 230/BIO 231 Prerequisite Courses PSY 101: General Psychology Prerequisites All Nursing 100 level courses Co-Requisite Courses NUR 203: Maternal Newborn Nursing NUR 204: Pediatric Nursing

-NUR 206: Cultural and Spiritual Care in Nursing (GCD)
+NUR 206: Cultural & Spiritual Care in Nursing

 3 credit hours

 Students are introduced to theoretical concepts regarding culture and strategies for providing culturally competent nursing care in a multi-cultural society.
-The student will develop awareness of cultural and spiritual beliefs that impact behavior and life choices of individuals seeking health care.
-Cultural concepts and principles are discussed as related to provision of holistic nursing care for vulnerable patients, families, groups, communities, and populations in a variety of inpatient, outpatient, and public health settings.
+The student will develop awareness of cultural and spiritual beliefs as they impact behavior and life choices of individuals seeking healthcare.
+Cultural concepts and principles are discussed as related to provision of holistic nursing care for vulnerable individuals, families, groups, communities, and populations in a variety of inpatient, outpatient, and public health settings.
 This course provides a balance between acquiring some background knowledge of select cultural groups encountered in clinical practice, and developing attitudes and skills that are not specific to any particular culture but are universally relevant.
-Prerequisite: All Nursing 100 level courses
+Prerequisites All Nursing 100 level courses

 NUR 207: Introduction to Nursing Research/ EBP